LGBTQIA+ Bereavement Support Groups

 Since the very beginning of the pandemic, the Aging Project has offered a weekly Zoom drop in group for LGBTQIA+ older adults.
 These are informal discussion groups that keep people feeling connected during these challenging times.
 One group meets on Mondays from 11:30 AM to 12:30 PM, and for those who like a smaller group, there is a second drop in on Thursdays from 11:30 AM to 12:30 PM.

 New members are always welcome and can be matched with a current member to talk before their first group if that feels more supportive.

 After registering, you will receive a confirmation email containing information about joining the meeting.

-Community Meal Programs for LGBTQIA+ Older Adults and their friends
+Community Meals & Programs for LGBTQIA+ Older Adults and their friends

 Massachusetts has a network of 24 LGBTQIA+ friendly community meal programs sponsored by local elder service providers across the state.